xulb/aa-docker/README.md

 _aa-trunk_ : Creates the alienarena-ded server from AlienArena [SVN](http://svn.icculus.org/alienarena).

+This image is available on [Docker Hub](https://hub.docker.com/r/xulb/aa-trunk).

 _aa-server_ : Creates an image based on _aa-trunk_, adding your game directory (`.local/share/cor-games`).
 This should contain all your 3rd party maps, `.nod` files, bot files and other goodies in the `arena` subdirectory.
+The Dockerfile pulls the `xulb/aa-trunk` down from Docker Hub; you don't have to create it yourself.

 # Using Docker for running your servers